Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 Duration: 10
 Our Stock history comes in USD.
 In this step, we are going to complement our landscape with additional models for currency exchange rates so we can see key measures in different currencies.

-Lets start by creating new models:
+Let's start by creating new models:

 - **models/l20_transform/tfm_fx_rates.sql**